Rousseau-Team/spaed/README.md

-# SPAED: Segmentation of PhAge Endolysin Domains using the predicted aligned error (PAE) matrix of Alphafold2
+# SPAED: Segmentation of PhAge Endolysin Domains using the predicted aligned error (PAE) matrix of Alphafold

 ## Installation & usage